motown-io/motown/ocpp/README.md

+# WIKI

-Short description of the modules.
-Detailed information can be found in the [wiki](https://github.com/motown-io/motown/wiki/Technical-Architecture#components).
+Detailed information about the add-on can be found in the [wiki](https://github.com/motown-io/motown/wiki/Technical-Architecture#components).

+The information below is just to provide a quick overview of the modules.

 # soap-utils